Picovoice/porcupine/demo/nodejs/README.md

 ### Web Browsers

 These demos and the bindings upon which they are built are for NodeJS and **do not work in a browser**.
 Looking to run Porcupine in-browser?
-Use the [JavaScript WebAssembly](https://github.com/Picovoice/porcupine/tree/master/binding/javascript) binding instead.

-## Prerequisites

-If you only wish to use the file-based demo, you may skip ahead to [installing the NPM package](#install-npm-package).
+See the [@picovoice/porcupine-web-en-worker](https://www.npmjs.com/package/@picovoice/porcupine-web-en-worker) package.

 ### Microphone demo

 The microphone demo allows you monitor microphone input for keywords using Porcupine.
-Note: **the microphone demo requires you to install/setup software that is not included by npm**.
-For microphone access, the [node-record-lpm16](https://www.npmjs.com/package/node-record-lpcm16) package is used.
-Please follow that documentation for troubleshooting.

-The [node-record-lpm16](https://www.npmjs.com/package/node-record-lpcm16) library spawns a different microphone recording process depending on the OS used.
-The microphone program (SoX or Arecord) must be setup manually and is not included with yarn/npm.

-#### Setup SoX / Arecord

-##### macOS

-See [the documentation for node-record-lpm16](https://www.npmjs.com/package/node-record-lpcm16#dependencies) for instructions on installing [SoX](http://sox.sourceforge.net/).

-##### Raspberry Pi

-See [this quick start](https://picovoice.ai/quick-start/wake-word-raspberrypi/) for instructions on setting up the microphone / default device.

 ## Install NPM package